eduardomarossi/openvpn_auto_static/README.md

 ## Quick Start

-- Copy ipp.txt (see example_ipp.txt) with desired client name and IPs to /var/log/openvpn/ipp.txt.
+- Copy ipp.txt (see sample_ipp.txt) with desired client name and IPs to /var/log/openvpn/ipp.txt.

 - Run script with sudo